Energy Efficient Scotland

 As well as looking at outputs, we will be monitoring and measuring outcomes to evaluate the impact the programme has on people and communities.
 We will publish a monitoring and evaluation framework that will be ready for implementation by the end of the transition period.

-As part of our wider aims for Energy Efficient Scotland, the removal of poor energy efficiency as a driver of fuel poverty, and our ambitions for emissions reductions, we are inviting local authorities, charities and third sector organisations to submit proposals to deliver energy efficiency and heat decarbonisation programmes in the able to pay sector (domestic and non-domestic).
-We are also inviting local authorities and to submit proposals to undertake an LHEES project.
+We invited local authorities, charities and third sector organisations to submit proposals to deliver energy efficiency and heat decarbonisation programmes in the able to pay sector (domestic and non-domestic).
+We also invited local authorities to submit proposals to undertake an LHEES project.
+This is part of our wider aims for Energy Efficient Scotland - the removal of poor energy efficiency as a driver of fuel poverty - and our ambitions for emissions reductions.

 Able to pay service for domestic and non-domestic properties

-A key component of the Energy Efficient Scotland programme will be local delivery programmes, which already work well in the context of HEEP:ABS.
-Given the ambitions set out in the draft Climate Change Plan we know the rate of installation of energy efficiency measures and installation of renewable energy systems will need to ramp up significantly in the 'able to pay' sector (domestic and non-domestic).
-We are inviting bids for funding to support development and delivery of a 'hand-holding' service for these target markets.
+An important part of the Energy Efficient Scotland programme will be local delivery programmes, which already work well in the context of HEEPS:ABS.
+Given the ambitions set out in the Climate Change Plan and the Climate Change Bill we know the rate of installation of energy efficiency measures and installation of renewable energy systems will need to ramp up significantly in the 'able to pay' sector (domestic and non-domestic).
+We invited bids for funding to support development and delivery of a 'hand-holding' service for these target markets.

 More details on the funding criteria.
 Proposals for this funding will have until March 2020 to complete their project.